All About Postage Stamp Trains

 At the very least, genuine Postage Stamp freight cars will:

 Trucks provide some of the best indicators of a car's authenticity, and there are two vintages.
-1967-era cars will have:
+First-generation cars will have:

 The wheels on later trucks have black plastic insulators that are flush with the wheel backs (2).
-Also, the example above is a mint, unopened, unused car.
-Below is a used car; note the discoloration of the parts.
+Also, the car below is used; compare the discoloration of the parts with those of the 100% mint car above.

 Effects of Age

 As these cars age, the plastic shrinks slightly.
-Consequently, wheels may come loose from their insulators (the top right wheel in the first photo above has done this).
-Bolster pins will also tend to come loose, and trucks will drop off—this can often be seen in still-sealed train sets.
-Wheels will get darker and duller, and the coupler retaining clip may become slightly rusty.
-Black plastic may turn a dull, mottled dark grey.
+Consequently, wheels may come loose from their insulators; the top right wheel in the first photo above has done this.
+Bolster pins will also tend to come loose, and trucks will drop off—this can often be seen in train sets that are still factory-sealed.
+Wheels will get darker and duller or sometimes aqua-green, and the coupler retaining clip may become slightly rusty.
+Black plastic will loose its faint sheen and turn a dull, mottled medium to dark grey.

 These products weren't meant to be heirlooms; they're merely mass-produced toys.